 He finished with 42 tries in 106 first-grade appearances for Easts and scored a try in each of his three Tests.

 14. Craig Fitzgibbon (2000-2009)

-In 2002, he was a prime contributor to the Roosters’ drought-breaking premiership title and was justly rewarded with the Clive Churchill Medal after amassing a tally of 14 points in the decider (1 try, 5 goals).
+In 2002, he was a prime contributor to the Roosters’ drought-breaking premiership title and was justly rewarded with the Clive Churchill Medal after amassing a tally of 14 points in the decider with a try and five goals.